Canon T6i vs Pentax 645Z

 Studio photographers will appreciate that the Pentax 645Z (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon T6i and the Pentax 645Z?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.